rkc62/RM-Pipeline/README.md

 # Generate VCF files for test set
 generate_testset_vcfs()
 ```
 These functions will take in the id lists and a data file path to generate VCF files subset to include only individuals in the reference panel or only individuals in the test set.
-We omit the total collection of VCF files to reduce overall repo size.

 ## Running Genotype Imputation
-Run the imputation by using the `impute_codis_gts()` function in `genotype_imputation/imputation_functions.R`.
+Run the imputation by using the `impute_codis_gts()` function in `rm_scripts/imputation_functions.R`.
 This function will use BEAGLE to phase the test set SNP profiles and impute the masked CODIS alleles on each haplotype.

 Run the imputation using:
 ```r